Walt Minnick

 The district is in the western part of the state, and includes roughly one-fourth of Boise and most of its suburbs, as well as Meridian and Nampa.
 It also includes the cities of Lewiston, Moscow and Coeur d'Alene.

-In 2008, Minnick defeated incumbent Bill Sali to win his office, but in 2010 he was defeated by challenger Raúl Labrador in the general election.
-After leaving office, he co-founded the lobbying firm The Majority Group with his former chief-of-staff Rob Ellsworth and Wall Street attorney Chris DiAngelo.
+In 2008, Minnick defeated incumbent Bill Sali to win his seat, in 2010 he was defeated by challenger Raúl Labrador in the general election.

 Early life, education and career

 Minnick was born in Walla Walla, Washington, and grew up on a wheat farm.
 In 1964 he received his bachelor's degree from Whitman College, where he was on the debate team, and was then accepted by Harvard Business School.
 After graduating with an MBA in 1966, he entered Harvard Law School, and graduated with a JD in 1969.

 A veteran who served in the Army and Pentagon during the Vietnam War, he is the former leader of a forestry industry and founder of a chain of retail nurseries, SummerWinds Garden Centers.
 Minnick also served as CEO of TJ International (acquired by Weyerhaeuser in 1999) and has served on the board of directors of several corporations and nonprofit organizations.